Monthly Archives: December 2014

 Taking Wi-Fi to Sub 1 GHz

 The Internet of Things (IoT) is the catalyst for a number of new standards that will reshape wireless connectivity as we know it.
 Examples: Bluetooth LE, LTE-MTC, Zigbee, and LPWA standards.
 Wi-Fi (802.11) is also being reshaped to accommodate IoT applications.
 These applications have different requirements which make connectivity techniques for IoT fragmented.
-Competition is not limited to… Read More »
+Competition is… Read More »

 AWS-3 Auction Closes on $44 Billion: Did They Cross The Bounds of The Rational?